WebOrigami/docs/src/eg/intro.md

 Using `eg` to work with graphs at a high-level means that many tasks which were previously very difficult can become easy.
 For example, no easy means exists to expose the full contents a live web site.
 But if a web site is modeled as an explorable graph, and the server follows a simple protocol for implementing the Explorable interface, viewing a portion of a site (or the entire site) becomes trivial.

 The web site you're reading now supports viewing its contents as an explorable graph, so you can reference it directly in `eg`.
-For example, the site includes a route /samples/greetings that you can view:
+For example, this site includes a route /samples/greetings, and you can view the files there just by passing that URL to `eg`:

 ```bash
 $ eg https://explorablegraph.org/samples/greetings